photoprism/photoprism/README.md

 We recommend updating your existing `docker-compose.yml` config based on [our examples](https://dl.photoprism.org/docker/).

-## THIS OPEN-SOURCE PROJECT IS MADE POSSIBLE THANKS TO OUR SPONSORS ##
+## Funding ##

+This open-source project is made possible thanks to our sponsors.
 If you enjoy using PhotoPrism, please consider backing us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism) — especially if you have feature requests<sup>1</sup> or need help with using our software.
 Your continued support helps us fund operating costs, external services like satellite maps,